gracenak/freelance_app/README.md

 <h1>Freelance App</h1>

-Here is a handy tool that can be utilized by all freelancers to find gigs, meet fellow musicians and contractors.
-A user can sign up as a contractor to post gigs and/or sign up as musician to find gigs and a submit an application for consideration.
+Do you need to find a gig ASAP?
+Are you a contractor in need of musicians?
+No problem!
+Here is a versitile application that can be utilized by musicians and contractors.
+Users have access to a listing of gigs, can submit applications upon interest of gigs, and meet fellow musicians/contractors through their profile.
+As a contractor, you can post gigs and will be provided with a listing of applications received at your home page.
+You will be able to review their profile to aid you in the hiring process.

 This rails application was created as a project requirement for the <a href="https://flatironschool.com/career-courses/coding-bootcamp/online">Flatiron Online Software Engineering Program</a>.